serbargithub/StackOfVoid/README.md

 // The module can inform about overfull and out of scope errors by external callback function
 // For using the feature, set an call back and set a stack ID to identify callback calling.
-// if you fo not use it please set callback to NULL
+// if you not use it, please set callback to NULL

  stackContainer.errorCallback = NULL;
 ```